The information in this posting is critically important for new organists to thoroughly understand and adopt as part of

-In breaking down the barriers of possibility for all of the voices in his compositions like this, a reliable authority (hist student Kirnberger) stated that J.S.
+In breaking down the barriers of possibility for all of the voices in his compositions like this, a reliable authority (his pupil Kirnberger) stated that J.S.
 Bach would never hear of anything being "not feasible" -- this belief stemmed not only from Bach's sheer mastery of the techniques of composition but also his religious beliefs.

-When we today are so used to hearing and playing songs with homophonic texture such as frequently encountered in Romantic, Modern, and Contemporary music where the separation of hands tends to align with the organization of the music, where the right hand typically plays the melody or tune, the left hand plays the accompaniment, and the left foot holds down a pedal note, we're in a zone where the top line reigns supreme in the foreground, background harmonies are strictly subordinate to it, and, not surprisingly, it provides us with little if any issues to settle.
+When we today are so used to hearing and playing songs with homophonic texture such as are frequently encountered in Romantic, Modern, and Contemporary music -- where the separation of hands tends to align with the organization of the music, the right hand typically plays the melody or tune, the left hand plays the accompaniment, and the left foot holds down a pedal note -- we're in a zone where the top line reigns supreme in the foreground, background harmonies are strictly subordinate to it, and, not surprisingly, it provides us with little if any issues to settle.

 Polyphonic music like Bach's isn't like that; in it, foreground and background elements may take place in either hand or in the feet, in any part of the manuals or pedals, even divided between the hands, and the harmony changes not just with every beat, every other beat, or with every measure, but kaleidoscopically at every moment and with every move of every voice, providing a perpetually shifting harmony of extreme richness.

-Bach fugues are therefore complex by necessity; while they're not easy and nobody ever said they were, and their difficulty is proportional to the number of voices, people try to practice them by getting all the notes into their fingers and feet like they do with any other type of music and come performance time they just hope for the best; then, they're terrified of performing his or anyone else's fugues written in the same style in public for fear they'll lose their way.
+Organ fugues, therefore, are difficult and time consuming to learn, but beautiful to hear; their difficulty is proportional to the number of voices -- but still, people try to practice them by getting all the notes into their fingers and feet like they do with any other type of music and come performance time they just hope for the best; then, they're terrified of performing his or anyone else's fugues written in the same style in public for fear they'll lose their way.

-Yet it's possible to learn to play a fugue, anyone's fugue, securely if we only know how; fortunately that learning process is fairly simple to understand, although it demands concentration and a dogged determination to stick with it.
+Yet it's possible to learn to play a Bach fugue, or anyone's fugue, securely if we only know how to learn it; fortunately that learning process is fairly simple to understand, although it demands a certain disciplined approach and a dogged determination to stick with it.